Slicing

 Speed: Parallel slicing reduces proof generation time.

-Efficiency: Slice proofs smaller than monolithic proofs.
+Efficiency: Slice proofs are smaller than monolithic proofs.

 Modularity: Slices can be reused across different computations.

-Parallelization: Slices enable GPU/hardware acceleration.
+Parallelization: Slices enable GPU and hardware acceleration.

 Slicing significantly improves proof system performance.